 Virtual escapes: Britain's incredible National Parks

-Discover the magical landscapes and extraordinary wildlife of Britain's 15 national parks, from the mountains of Snowdonia and the coastline of Pembrokeshire to the lakes of Loch Lomond and the hills of the Yorkshire Dales
+Discover the magical landscapes and extraordinary wildlife of Britain's 15 national parks, from the mountains of Snowdonia and the coastline of Pembrokeshire to the lakes of Loch Lomond and the Trossachs, and the hills of the Yorkshire Dales

 Home to a mix of mountains and moorland, standing stones, castles, waterfalls and wildlife, the Brecon Beacons National Park extends for 42 miles from east to west, and is divided into three distinct areas: the Black Mountains in the east, the Brecon Beacons and Fforest Fawr in the centre, and the Black Mountain region (formerly called the Camarthen Fans) in the largely Welsh-speaking west.

-Discover the Beacons’ rivers, abbeys, lakes and mountains with this virtual tour:
+Discover the Beacons' rivers, abbeys, lakes and mountains with this virtual tour from Dawid K: